Tips For Traveling With Kids

 First and foremost, make sure everyone in the family is healthy.
 If you or any of your children are sick, for example with head colds, stomach aches, or recovering from the flu, it is wise to postpone the trip until a later date.
 Consult a family doctor or health professional for advice on when it is safe for anyone not feeling well to travel.
 Traveling when everyone is healthy is stressful.
 However, traveling when someone is not feeling well is not enjoyable for anyone.

-Keep in mind that some destinations also require travelers to wear masks for precautionary reasons.
+Keep in mind that face mask guidance for precautionary reasons is changing seasonally.
 Do your homework and contact the airports, airlines, hotels, theaters, museums, amusement parks, and other places you plan to visit during your vacation.
 Knowing the rules in advance will prevent problems and unexpected issues and disappointments.
 Be proactive and pack plenty of masks and hand sanitizer in a tote, purse, or backpack that you take along everywhere you go.

 Prepare The Older Kids For Their Exciting Vacation

 Preparing kids can be an educational and exciting activity leading up to the vacation.
 Explain where you are going and what they can expect to see and do.
 Share books, blogs, and articles with pictures about your destination to get them excited.
 Also explain what they will be experiencing to get there, whether it is driving long distances, flying in an airplane , taking public transportation, etc.

 You might consider a "mock trip" or a visit to an airport, so they are familiar with what to expect.
 A short weekend getaway with the family or overnight excursion may be a helpful practice for everyone.

 Take their age into consideration and their concept of time.
 For example, tell a teenager about vacation plans a year out to give them plenty of time to research and learn more about the destination.
 A toddler, on the other hand, can be told much closer to the date you plan to go.